dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Verification Datasets Guide:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* To add/modify any relevant datasets in attempt to create a
+* To add/modify any relevant datasets in an attempt to create a
   centralized catalogue of verification datasets to provide the model
   verification community with relevant "truth" datasets.
 See the
   `Verification Datasets Guide Overview <https://metplus.readthedocs.io/en/latest/Verification_Datasets/overview.html>`_